Adredrs23/obsidian-resources/TYV & IHS.md

 ### Solution
 Trolley configuration, mapping MES live data received to trolleys on real time basis improved efficiency.
 Maintaining centralized data and configurations with part images help reduced cognitive load on the operating user increasing efficiency, transparency and accountability.
 ### Impact
+Eliminated manual work of printing dropping sequence from MES compiling data of part families and parts, segregation of data of part family wise.
+Reduce wastage of papers, Improved visibility of process and reduced rework for sequencing trollies
+Dealing with1000+ papers per day and sequencing 30+ IHS and 7+ JIS part families